humidair1999/gulp-browserify-shim-angular-boilerplate/README.md

 2. Ensure you have `gulp` and `browserify` installed, if necessary
 3. `npm install` to install all dependencies and `napa` packages
 4. Either `npm start` to start the webserver, or use a package like `supervisor` or `nodemon`
-5. Check out the `gulpfile` for tasks to compile both the libs and the app code, and compile each
+5. Check out the `gulpfile` for tasks to compile both the libs bundle and the app code, and compile each
 6. Refresh your browser and marvel with joy!